Environment API

 }

-Then the config file can be writen as
+Then the config file can be written as

 export default {